Birth Injury and Maternity Compensation Claims

 Our experienced medical negligence claims team is headed up by panel members of Action Against Medical Accidents (AvMA), the charity for patient safety and justice, and the Law Society’s Clinical Negligence Accreditation Scheme.

-Our clinical negligence lawyers work with clients across the UK from our offices across Bristol and South Gloucestershire.
+Our clinical negligence lawyers work with clients across the UK from our offices in Bristol and South Gloucestershire.
 We have proven expertise in a number of areas, from cancer misdiagnosis to cauda equina syndrome and delayed diagnosis claims.

 We pride ourselves on providing sensitive advice and support to clients during what can be one of the most stressful and emotional times in their lives.
-From the moment you first get in contact, our solicitors will take the time to listen to what has happened to you or your baby, and guide you through the process.
+From the moment you first get in contact, our solicitors will take the time to listen to what has happened to you or your baby and guide you through the process.

 The majority of medical negligence claims can be resolved without the need for you to go to court.
 This is because claims can be resolved via a pre-trial settlement and can also be settled at any time up to a trial.
 This means there are potential opportunities to secure compensation faster, at a lower cost and with significantly less stress.